ahmadiehsan/personal_docs/docs/data_science/feature/reduction/tsne.md

 !!! warning

-    **t-SNE is primarily a visualization tool and should not be used as the sole method for feature selection.** Instead, it can be used in conjunction with other techniques, such as LDA or PCA, to gain a more complete understanding of the underlying structure of your data.
+    t-SNE is primarily a visualization tool and should not be used as the sole method for feature selection.

 ## Workflow